HackUCF/PCV2-Wiki/docs/guides/Linux Cyberlab Secure.md

 7. Select Save

 8. Connect to the network
-The Cyberlab Secure should be available where you normally connect to wifi. if not run
+The Cyberlab Secure network should be available where you normally connect to Wi-Fi.
+If not, run
 ```bash
 nmcli connection up "Cyberlab Secure"
 ```